How Long Does It Take To Close On A House?

-Conditional approval (1 – 2 weeks): Even if the underwriting process reveals that your documents are in order, there may still be further requests for documentation.
-This occurs during the conditional approval stage.
-Again, speaking with your lender and having any documents ready will greatly expedite this process.
+Even if your documents are confirmed to be in order after underwriting, you may receive additional requests for documentation.
+The ask for more paperwork typically occurs during the conditional approval stage.
+Speak with your lender and have your documents ready to help expedite the process.

-Cleared to close (3 days): After you receive your final clearance to close and final disclosure of terms, there is a mandatory 3-day waiting period before you can return your signature, during which it is recommended that you review your terms and get expert advice if you need it.
+After you receive final clearance to close and the final disclosure of terms, you must wait for a mandatory 3 days before you can sign your final paperwork.
+During those 3 days, carve out time to review your loan terms and get any expert advice you may need before signing.

-Closing and funding (1 day): After you sign, there will be one last review process, and then your mortgage will be formally recorded with your county.
+After you sign, there will be one last review of the documents and information by your lender, and then your mortgage will be formally recorded with your county.

 Common Reasons For Closing Delays

-Although closing on a house can be delayed for a variety of reasons, it’s a good idea to be aware of some of the most common causes of delay.
-This will allow you to anticipate issues that could arise and prevent them proactively.
+A closing on a house can be delayed for a variety of reasons.
+Get familiar with some common causes of delay to anticipate and avoid any issues that may arise.